- Nationally-Ranked Graduate Programs

 - Gannon Center for Women and Leadership

-In 2010-2011, The Graduate School provided nearly $60,000 in travel awards for 150 Graduate Students to present research papers at regional, national, and international conferences.
+Travel awards are provided for graduate students to present research papers at regional, national, and international conferences.

-The Graduate School offers an annual Teaching Effectiveness Seminar designed to deepen students' teaching experiences, expand their pedagogical repertoire and provide professional support.
+A Teaching Effectiveness Seminar is designed to deepen students' teaching experiences, expand their pedagogical repertoire, and provide professional support.

 The Research Mentoring Program (RMP) pairs graduate and undergraduate students with similar research interests.
 Undergraduate students serve as research assistant to graduate students working on their dissertation research.